SlowBubble/video-spreadsheet/README.md

   - Anchor the position to the end of another asset (may be start with a static impl)
   - Display the video title instead of the link.

+# Wishlist
+P1:
+- Display the absolute end time of the asset in the table (but won't be editable as it will be computed)
+- console log the YT player operations so that I can understand what's happening
+- Instead of stopping with `space`, let's stop with `shift+space`, and instead have `space` pause, but the tricky bit is to figure out how to resume with the plan-based architecture (plan generation need to happen based on the current time)
+- Add a speed column
+- Name each row with an id and display that instead of the asset link
+  - When you press enter, it should display 2 prompt; 1 for the name and 1 for the link (if the name is not "@id"); if the name is blank, then just use the entire link as the name.

+P2:
+- Design slow motion start and stop
+  - For row "main", we want to slow-mo from 1:12 to 1:14
+  - In a new row, we will set the asset to "@main", set position to "", set start to "1:12" and end to "1:14", set speed to "0.2".
+- Design mute volume start and stop
+  - In a new row, we will set the asset to "@main", set position to "", set start to "1:12" and end to "1:14", set volume to "0".

 # M3 implementation
 Make it easier to edit a 2-minute video